Focus

 Contenu

 This book analyzes nuances and shifts in the scarcity of resources across food, energy, housing, and healthcare in the United States between 2016 and 2025.
-Written by Fred McKinney, the book provides a chronological approach to different cultural moments that shifted macroeconomic policy in the United States over this period.
+Written by Fred McKinney, the book provides a chronological exploration of cultural moments that impacted macroeconomic policy in the United States during this period.

 The chapters in the book cover a range of important topics.
-These include racial wealth gaps, crime, minority business development, sustainability, corporate supplied diversity, education policy, culture, war, and more.
+These include racial wealth gaps, crime, minority business development, sustainability, corporate supplier diversity, education policy, culture, war, and more.

 Informations bibliographiques